Explain Everything About The Char Dham Yatra Uttarakhand

 Q. What is the difference between Gangotri and Gaumukh?

-Q. Do people go Kedarnath on solo trips?
+Q. Do people take solo trips to Kedarnath?

 Q. Is Chardham Yatra dangerous?